Terrencebosco/Terrencebosco.github.io/_posts/2020-06-21-parking-ticket-pt1.md

 <iframe width="700" height="700" frameborder="0" scrolling="no" src="//plotly.com/~Terrence.bosco/1.embed"></iframe>
 *Figure 1*

 * As we see in figure 1 there are 64 different types of violations in our sample.
-Of those 64 violation 5 of them make up more than 50% of all the tickets given and “No Parking” tickets being the most making up 20% of the 10,000 sampled violations.
+Of those 64 violation 5 of them make up more than 50% of all the tickets given and *No Parking* tickets being the most making up 20% of the 10,000 sampled violations.

 We can gain even more of an understanding of the data set when we set those top 5 violations to the borough they were filed in.